rjmfernandes/oauthInCP/README.md

 Under Credentials copy the Client Secret for Client Authenticator "Client Id and Secret".
 Update the file [client.properties](./client.properties) with the corresponding copied secret.

-Under Client scopes go to my-resource-center-dedicated and add a Mapper from configuration Audience and set Included Client Audience my-resource-center.
+Under Client scopes go to `my-resource-center-dedicated` and add a Mapper from configuration Audience and set Included Client Audience `my-resource-center`.

 # Restart the boker